Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 general, all decisions by the trustees, the board of directors and the

-membership shall take place by consensus when reasonably possible or a
+membership shall take place by consensus when reasonably possible or a two-thirds

-two-thirds majority when necessary.
+majority when necessary.

-If a decision is formally proposed to the membership and/or the board,
+If a decision is formally proposed to the membership and/or the

-Up to two weeks may be needed, plus a phone or US mail notification
+shall be considered to be passed by consensus.
+Up to two weeks may be needed, plus a phone

-system if all members are not on line.
+or US mail notification system if all members are not online.

 In